tacman/lemon-squeezy/sfcasts/checkout.md

 To do that, LemonSqueezy requires us to enter an address again - either for security reasons *or* because the pre-fill isn't working.
 We can even add some custom notes and choose the language our invoice will be generated in.
+Address:
+"Broadway 1", city: "New York", state: "New York", and leave the rest as is.

 If we click "Generate Invoice", we can see that an invoice file was downloaded.
 If we open that... nice!
 There's our info!

 ### Invoice Emails